-Mini paintings with their own little display easels ~ update: Green and Blue have sold ~ PINK still available ON SALE $1 Reserve on Trade Me (NZ)
+Mini paintings with their own little display easels ~ update: now SOLD

 I have started selling my art for RIDICULOUSLY low prices on Trade Me (New Zealand auction website).
 Some paintings will be going for a song (i.e. at greatly reduced prices), such as these mini canvases, each listed with a $1 Reserve.
 You can view all sale items on my Art Cave listings page.
 Note: I will still be selling internationally, as per usual, through Etsy.